Isabella Buscemi Flaunts Cleavage And Bodacious Derriere In Tiny Pink Bikini

 “You’re fantastic,” a fourth fan proclaimed.

-Isabella has shared several smoking-hot snapshots of herself bikini-clad this past week.
+Isabella has shared several smoking-hot snapshots of herself in a bikini this week.
 On April 10, she displayed her killer figure in a skimpy peach two-piece bikini as she twerked, per The Inquisitr.
 The sexy video received more than 45,000 likes.